kylesuter97/edgar_kubricj_group_project/README.md

-# Edgar-BPS
+# Stock Data Analysis

 ## Getting started

-This repository has been developed as part of team Battersea Power Station's submission for the Edgar project.
+This repository has been developed as part of a sprint team during my data engineering course.

 This package constrains a pipeline that scrapes, cleans and analyzes S&P100 10-k submissions from the U.S. Securities and Exchange Commission's EDGAR Company filings.